-The Group will adopt the Pillar I plus approach whereby it determines the minimum capital required under Pillar I methodology and subsequently incorporates in that methodology the risks that are either not covered or are partially covered by Pillar I. The Pillar I variable capital requirement is the sum of the credit risk and market risk requirements and the operational risk.
+The Group has adopted the Pillar I plus approach whereby it determines the minimum capital required under Pillar I methodology and subsequently incorporates in that methodology the risks that are either not covered or are partially covered by Pillar I. Initially an assessment is made on the general financial position of the Group both from its financial statements and its Capital Adequacy Returns.

+The Pillar I variable capital requirement is the sum of the credit risk and market risk requirements and the operational risk.
 In order to validate the adequacy of the above requirements under the Pillar I calculations, the ICAAP proceeds with the following individual tests: